mosip/documentation/docs/ctk-user-guide.md

 1. The partners who are going to use the compliance tool kit should be registered partners in the system.
 2. Login into CTK with the same credentials.
-3. Create a project of type SBI / SDK / ABIS (to be implemented).
+3. Create a project of type SBI / SDK.
-4. Create a collection by selecting test cases that you want to test.
+4. Create a collection by selecting the test cases that you want to test.
-5. Provide necessary details to connect to your device / SDK service / ABIS queue.
+5. Provide the necessary details to connect to your device / SDK service.
 6. Execute the Test Run by running the collection.
 7. For executing each test case, follow the instructions on the screen.
-8. Once the entire collection is run, results of number of test cases passed or failed will be displayed.
+8. Once the entire collection is run, the results of the number of test cases passed or failed will be displayed.
 9. You can see all the Test Run details as well.
-For example, the request sent to SBI, response received from SBI, validations performed on the response and the result.
+For example, the request sent to SBI, the response received from SBI, validations performed on the response and the result.
-11. Test runs previously executed will be available in Test Run history.
+11. Test runs previously executed will be available in the Test Run history.
-12. More collections can be created as per testcases required.
+12. More collections can be created as per the test cases required.

 ## Login

 The partners using the compliance tool kit should be registered in the system.
-Registered partners can login into the compliance tool kit with the same credentials as they used to register themselves into the [Partner Management Portal](https://docs.mosip.io/1.2.0/modules/partner-management-services/partner-management-portal).
+Registered partners can log in to the compliance tool kit with the same credentials as they used to register themselves into the [Partner Management Portal](https://docs.mosip.io/1.2.0/modules/partner-management-services/partner-management-portal).

-The partner needs to enter the Username/ e-mail and Password.
+The partner needs to enter the registered username or e-mail and password to log in.

 ![CTK login page](_images/ctk-toolkit-login.png)